 Family Violence

-Child Abuse and Neglect
+Child Abuse & Neglect

 Neglect

 Neglect occurs when a child’s physical or emotional needs are not met.
-Meeting those needs includes doing many things such as…
+Meeting those needs includes doing many things, such as:

 • making sure children get enough to eat